 Although the College reserves the right to refuse incoming transfer credits, credits from accredited colleges normally will be accepted, subject to these conditions:

-- No more than 64 semester hours or 96 quarter-hours from two-year colleges will count toward the total number of credits required for graduation.
+- No more than a total of 64 semester hours or 96 quarter-hours from two-year college(s) will count toward the total number of credits required for graduation.

 - No upper-division credit will be allowed for courses from two-year colleges.